Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Benchmark technologies

 \subsection{Hybrid analog-digital beamforming architectures}

 We assume that both the HBFC and HBPC beamforming architectures are composed of $N$ RF chains and $M$ transmit antennas as depicted in Fig.~\ref{fig:benchmarkArchitectures}b and Fig.~\ref{fig:benchmarkArchitectures}c, respectively.
 Unlike the ITS-equipped architecture, the hybrid analog-digital beamforming transmitters incorporate an RF network---comprising power splitters, phase shifters, and power combiners---connecting the output of the HPAs to the corresponding antennas.
 In the HBFC architecture, the output of each RF chain is distributed to all antennas in the array, whereas in the HBPC architecture, each RF chain feeds a distinct, nonoverlapping subset of antennas.
 This distinction influences not only the number of phase shifters required for each architecture---$M$ and $MN$ in the HBPC and HBFC architectures, respectively---but also the number of outputs (inputs) at the power dividers (combiners).
-Notably, prior studies, such as \cite{Karacora.2019}, have investigated the spectral efficiency of hybrid analog-digital beamforming architectures by positioning the HPAs at the input of the power dividers, phase shifters, or transmit antennas.
-Among these configurations, we identify the one with the HPA at the input of the power dividers as having the lowest hardware complexity, as the number of HPAs does not scale with the number of antennas.
-Consequently, we adopt this architecture for the present work.
-All these factors, in turn, impact the insertion losses of the RF network, as we will explain next.
+Observe that the architectures herein presented provide a low hardware complexity since the number of HPAs do not scale with the number of antennas \cite{Karacora.2019}.
+The aforementioned factors, in turn, impact the insertion losses of the RF network, as we will explain next.